Israel-Hamas War Casts a Shadow on the West Bank's Economy - The Media Line

 The unemployment rate exceeds 24% in the Palestinian Authority and poverty has risen above 29%, according to the Palestinian Central Bureau of Statistics.

-Nasr Abdul Karim, a professor of economics at Birzeit University, said he saw “limited and narrow options in the face of the magnitude of the damage and repercussions, and I have an already lame authority.”
+Nasr Abdul Karim, a professor of economics at Birzeit University, said he saw “limited and narrow options in the face of the magnitude of the damage and repercussions, and … an already lame authority.”

 Abdul Karim said that individual options remain broader, with some people having savings and most having other sources of income and returning to working on the land and home economic projects, as well as solidarity and social support, “but the danger remains that these options will quickly be exhausted.”